brendanoshea84/project1-wreck/README.md

 ## Features

+Introdustion
 The site opens to a strong welcome page of the band with a quote, in swedish, from Pontus Snibb.
 An eye catching "latest News" in a contrast of orange aginst the soft blue, highlights the next gig and their lastest song.
 Both these links will open new appratiate pages to find/sample the lastest the band has been working on.

+Tour
-Tour- Shows the bands next gigs/shows posters and while hovering will increase the scale for easier to read.
+Shows the bands next gigs/shows posters and while hovering will increase the scale for easier to read.
 Also a quick link to their facebook page for more detail information on their shows.

+Music
-Music- An embeded spotify player which plays their current album.
+An embeded spotify player which plays their current album.
 The spotify player allows for 30sec of samples before asking to join spotify for free, or if already a member a quick access to Wreck of blues.
 A slide show provides news articles on the band performances and reviews.

+Video
-Video- Youtube embeded player that shows a live 12min performance of the band.
+Youtube embeded player that shows a live 12min performance of the band.
 This shows the skills and the interaction of the band towards the audience.
 A show case if viewers would hire the band for privite parties or gigs.

+Contact form
-Contact form- Allows future customers to approach the band to increase shows for the band.
+Allows future customers to approach the band to increase shows for the band.

+Social link
-Social link- A quick link to other sources for the band.
+A quick link to other sources for the band.

 ### Future Includions

 The bands merchandise is limited and while the band wants to increase their stock.
 When this happens, a merchandise area on this site will be needed.
 At current there is a link to amazon to purchase the album.
-The band has said merchandise is not as important, it will be a needed feature in the futre.
+The band has said merchandise is not as important, it will be a needed feature in the future.